 From 1989 Stuart headed all the RSPB's policy work, including Government affairs, land use, planning and development casework, marine and species matters.
 He trained in strategic business management at Henley and became the Director of RSPB Scotland in 1994.

 He is a member of the RSPB's UK Board and leads a team of some 350 full-time staff.
 His team manage a diverse conservation estate of 78,000 hectares, much of which is farmed in hand, or managed with graziers, crofters, woodland managers and other local partners.

 Stuart has participated in many Scottish Government forums and groups including the Government's Rural Development Council which he chaired.
-He was a member of the Crown Estates' Scottish advisory panel, the National Trust for Scotland Council, the Scottish Natural Capital Executive Committee, and he also sits in a voluntary capacity on Scottish Power's Environmental Forum.
+He was a member of the Crown Estates' Scottish advisory panel, the National Trust for Scotland Council, the Scottish Natural Capital Executive Committee, and the Scottish Power's Environmental Forum.

 Stuart has authored many articles for newspapers and magazines, and blogs about his work.
 He is the co-author of the RSPB Handbook of Scottish Birds.

 Stuart was awarded an OBE for services to nature conservation and biodiversity in 2005 and in 2009 was awarded an Honorary Fellowship by Scotland's Rural College (SRUC) for services to agriculture and conservation.